 The opening address is an important part of a trial.
 The jury members are keen to learn what the trial is all about.
 First impressions are important, and so what your lawyer says at first is very important.

 Who makes an opening address?

-You and the Crown will have an opportunity to make an opening address.
+Your lawyer and the prosecution will have an opportunity to make an opening address.

-An opening address by the Crown is an outline of the charges and the evidence the prosecutor intends to present in your trial.
+An opening address by the prosecution is an outline of the charges and the evidence the prosecutor intends to present in your trial.

 Your lawyer’s opening address will be an outline of the issues that will arise in the trial.
 The opening address is limited generally to the matters raised in the prosecutor’s opening address, matters that are in dispute and those that are not, as well as any matters you would like to raise.

-If you intend on giving evidence or to call any witness in support of your defence, you will be entitled to open the case (tell the jury what your defence is going to establish) before calling evidence, regardless of whether or not an address has been made to the jury earlier.
+If you intend to give evidence or to call any witness in support of your defence, you will be entitled to open the case (tell the jury what your defence is going to establish) before calling evidence, regardless of whether or not an address has been made to the jury earlier.

 What is the purpose of opening addresses?